jfallmann/nf-core-atacseq/docs/usage.md

 Alternatively, you can use `screen` / `tmux` or similar tool to create a detached session which you can log back into at a later time.
 Some HPC setups also allow you to run nextflow within a cluster job submitted your job scheduler (from where it submits more jobs).

+## Custom parameters

+### aligned reads filtering

+After the alignment using specified aligner, we would like to further clean up and filter the alignments by posing thresholds upon fragment sizes with the `deepTools-alignmentSieve`.
+You could specify below parameters in your `-params-file`:

+- minFragmentLength (default 0)
+- maxFragmentLength (default 120)

+for filtering fragments based on its size.

 ## Nextflow memory requirements

 In some cases, the Nextflow Java virtual machines can start to request a large amount of memory.